ICHydro/Riverlabs/docs/en/telemetry/thingsboard-configuration.md

 # ThingsBoard Configuration

 !!! abstract "Overview"
-    Complete guide to setting up ThingsBoard IoT platform for Riverlabs data visualization and monitoring.
-From account creation to advanced dashboards.
+    This is a complete guide to setting up the ThingsBoard IoT platform for Riverlabs data visualization and monitoring, from account creation to advanced dashboards.

 ## What is ThingsBoard?